Gageperrin/it-notes/it-topics/cissp.md

 There are two primary strategies to protect data traveling over networks: link encryption (tunneling) and end-to-end encryption (e.g. TLS).

 Remote access security is concerned with controls for remote access over insecure/public networks.
 VPN solutions are generally utilized to protect remote access traffic.
 VPNs are tunneling protocols with encryption; if there is no encryption, it is not a VPN, only a tunnel.
+VPN operates in either transport mode where the data payload is encrypted but the IP and IPSec headers are not or tunnel mode where the IP header is also encrypted.
+Transport mode is often referred to as host-to-host or end-to-end VPN.
+Tunnel mode is often referred to as site-to-site VPN or link encryption VPN.

 Tunneling encapsulates a datagram within another.
 It does not provide confidentiality unless encryption is applied.